Texas Divorce 101: Alimony vs. Spousal Maintenance

 - Is the custodian of a child of the marriage (of any age) who requires substantial care and personal supervision because of a physical or mental disability that prevents the spouse from earning sufficient income to provide for the spouse’s minimum reasonable needs.

-- Each spouse’s ability to provide for his or her own minimum reasonable needs independently;
+- Each spouse’s ability to provide for their own minimum reasonable needs independently;

-- Each spouse’s education and employment skills, and the time needed to acquire the necessary education and/or training for the requesting spouse to enable him or her to each sufficient income, and the availability and feasibility of that education and/or training;
+- Each spouse’s education and employment skills, and the time needed to acquire the necessary education and/or training for the requesting spouse to enable them to each acquire sufficient income, and the availability and feasibility of that education and/or training;

 - The duration of the marriage;